SEAHood/litbikes/README.md

 r u redy?

 Known issues:
-- Mashing keys on page load ends up in error as player not defined at that point but controls still try to control direction
+- ~~Mashing keys on page load ends up in error as player not defined at that point but controls still try to control direction~~
-- Player not necessarily loaded on world update
+- ~~Player not necessarily loaded on world update~~
+- Need something to smooth movement when connection is laggy